Photonic quantum metrology with variational quantum optical non-linearities: Physical platforms ansätze

-\emph{Physical platforms \& ansätze.-} A crucial element of VQAs is the chosen PQC, since it determines the solution space that the algorithm can explore.
+A crucial element of VQAs is the chosen PQC, since it determines the solution space that the algorithm can explore.
 In our case, the PQC will be defined by the two architectures represented in Fig.~\ref{fig:scheme}(b-e).
-The common ingredient of the two systems are two coupled cavities described by bosonic annihilation (creation) operators $a^{(\dagger)}_{1,2}$, whose coupling Hamiltonian reads $H_{\rm t} = J \left(a^\dagger_{2}a_{1} + a^\dagger_{1}a_{2}\right)$, where $J$ is the tunneling rate.
+Their common ingredient are two coupled single-mode cavities described by bosonic annihilation (creation) operators $a^{(\dagger)}_{1,2}$, whose coupling Hamiltonian reads $H_{\rm t} = J \left(a^\dagger_{2}a_{1} + a^\dagger_{1}a_{2}\right)$, where $J$ is the tunneling rate.
 The difference stems in the source of non-linearity.

 On the one hand (see Fig.~\ref{fig:scheme}(b, c)), we consider a non-linearity coming from the coupling to a two-level emitter, like in cavity QED setups~\cite{Kimble1998,Walther_2006,Reiserer2015,Blais2021}.
 This platform enables encoding three different variational parameters per layer, namely, $J$, the emitter-cavity detuning $\Delta$, and the coupling strength $g$, whose corresponding Hamiltonians read $H^{(i)}_{\rm e} = \Delta \sigma^\dagger_i \sigma_i$ and $H^{(i)}_{\rm int} = g \left(\sigma^\dagger_i a_i + \sigma_i a^\dagger_i\right)$, respectively.
 Here, $\sigma_i = \ket{g}\bra{e}$ takes the emitter $i$ from its excited state $\ket{e}$ to its ground state $\ket{g}$.
 In this case, the unitary describing the PQC can be written as